The Pros and Cons of Ethanol

 Market Influences of Ethanol

-Corn prices are volatile, and so are oil and gas prices, but there are arguments that ethanol has also influenced oil and gasoline prices.
+Corn prices are volatile, and so are oil and gasoline prices, but there are arguments that ethanol has also influenced oil and gasoline prices.
 Approximately 10 percent of the fuel that fills our gas tanks is ethanol.
 If gasoline, a petroleum product, did not contain ethanol, demand for oil would increase, and gasoline prices would probably be higher.
-Since corn and gasoline are both volatile commodities, price changes in one market directly influence the other given the link between the grain and petroleum product.
+Because corn and gasoline are both volatile commodities, price changes in one market directly influence the other given the link between the grain and petroleum product.

 Ethanol and Corn Subsidies